Zelenogradsk: History

 The site of today's Zelenogradsk was originally an Old Prussian fishing village, in the proximity of Kaup, a Prussian town on the coast of the Baltic Sea in the Viking era.
 The area became controlled by the Teutonic Order and settled with Germans.
 The German name Cranz, originally Cranzkuhren, derives from the Old Prussian word krantas, meaning "the coast".
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), the village became a part of Poland as a fief held by the Teutonic Knights.
+In 1466, the territory became a part of Poland as a fief held by the Teutonic Knights.
 For most of its history, it remained a small village.

-From the 18th century it formed part of the Kingdom of Prussia, and from 1871 it was also part of Germany, within which it was administratively located in the province of East Prussia.
+From the 18th century it formed part of the Kingdom of Prussia, in 1758–1762 it was under Russian control, and from 1871 it was also part of Germany, within which it was administratively located in the province of East Prussia.
 During the 19th century, Cranz became the primary seaside resort for the Kingdom of Prussia on the East Prussian coastline, especially after the construction of a railway line connecting it with Königsberg (now Kaliningrad) in 1885.
 From 1816 to 1895, it was known as das königliche Bad, or "the royal bathing resort".
 In the late 19th century, the settlement was inhabited by more than 1,000 people, mainly living off tourism, however, the fishing industry remained strong.
 There was trade in flounder and salmon; smoked flounder was a regional delicacy.
 Two annual fairs were held, usually in July and August.
 Although Cranz had over 6,000 inhabitants by the start of World War II, it has not yet received a town charter.

 The area was overrun by the Soviet Red Army during World War II and annexed to the Russian SFSR, although it suffered minimally through warfare.
 The German population fled during the evacuation of East Prussia or was subsequently expelled in accordance with the Potsdam Agreement.
 Cranz was renamed Zelenogradsk in 1946 and was granted town status in the subsequent years.

 In 2015, a monument of poet Adam Mickiewicz was erected in the town to commemorate his visit in 1824.